Hal9000/regexador/README.md

 **Notes, precedence, etc.**

 1. any, many, maybe, ...
-   These refer to the very next pattern:
+These refer to the very next pattern (but parentheses are legal):

        maybe "abc" many "xyz"              /(abc)?(xyz)+/
-       maybe many "def"                    /(def)+?/ but parentheses are legal:
+       maybe many "def"                    /(def)+?/
        maybe ("abc" many "xyz")            /(abc(xyz)+)?/

-2. String concatenation is implied: str = "abc" NL "def"                   /abc\ndef/
+2. String concatenation is implied:

+       str = "abc" NL "def"                   /abc\ndef/

-3. Strings don't interpolate and the backslash is not special (unsure?): str = "lm\nop"                         /lm\\nop/
+3. Strings don't interpolate and the backslash is not special (unsure?):

+       str = "lm\nop"                         /lm\\nop/

-4.Tokens such as any, many, match, (etc.) are keywords, and as such cannot be local variable names
+4. Tokens such as any, many, match, (etc.) are keywords, and as such cannot be local variable names

 5. However, parameters (starting with colon) and named matches (starting with @) can be named @any, :many, and so on.